nmoreaud/unique-movies/README.md

 # Unique Movies
 Find and remove duplicated movies from your database.
-This script search for movies with names that look alike or similar binary content.
+This script searches for movies with names that look alike or similar binary content.
 It doesn't call external services.

 ## Prerequisites